RobotLeopard86/ModDevHelper/README.md

 ### Tools for Minecraft: Java Edition mod makers

 ## About
 Mod Development Helper is an application designed to reduce the amount of menial tasks necessary in making Minecraft: Java Edition mods.
 Its functionality is split up between different tools accessible from the main menu.
-It is written in Java (using OpenJFX for the UI), and is shipped as an Eclipse project.
+It is written in Java (using OpenJFX for the UI), and is built using Gradle.

 ## Planned Features
 * Localization file editor